bjmorgan/py-sc-fermi/README.md

 [![Documentation Status](https://readthedocs.org/projects/py-sc-fermi/badge/?version=latest)](https://py-sc-fermi.readthedocs.io/en/latest/?badge=latest)
 [![status](https://joss.theoj.org/papers/2fa8b3d80281c36371472485adbc83e7/status.svg)](https://joss.theoj.org/papers/2fa8b3d80281c36371472485adbc83e7)

-`py-sc-fermi` is a materials modelling code for calculating self-consistent Fermi energies and defect concentrations under thermodynamic equilibrium (or quasi-equilibrium) given defect formation energies.
+`py-sc-fermi` is a materials modelling code for calculating self-consistent Fermi energies and defect concentrations under thermodynamic equilibrium (or quasi-equilibrium) in the dilute limit given pre-calculated defect formation energies.
 For the theory, see [this paper](https://doi.org/10.1016/j.cpc.2019.06.017).

 The necessary inputs are (charged) defect formation energies, an (electronic) density of states, and the volume of the unit cell.
 Having this data, a `DefectSystem` object can be inititalised, from which the self consistent Fermi energy, defect concentrations, defect transition levels and electron and hole concentrations can be calculated.